Rake

 About Album

-Atlanta’s Serson Brannen, veteran spacerocker, started the Subliminator project in ’05.
+Atlanta’s Serson Brannen (In Sonitus Lux), veteran spacerocker, started the Subliminator project in ’05.
 After years as a member of Spaceseed he is now a solo act and was immediately signed to Atlanta’s Scared and Stickfigure recordings.
 “Recalibrated” his first release for the label achieved critical acclaim and another, “Rake” (Quick,what’s a rake?) is now available.
 He has collected two of Creative Loafing’s Best of Atlanta awards in ’06 and ’07.
 Relentless touring (Who else do you know that tours by motorcycle?) has kept him in the public eye and he has been taking the avant-garde/underground scene by storm.
 Combining vocals and theremins his sound is unique, original, eclectic, hard edged and brings rock n’ roll flash to dark sonic art.

 Label